mateuszwlosek/azure-pulumi-example/README.md

 Pulumi:
 Pipelines that executes `pulumi up`.
 Used for both pulumi projects (environment variables differ)
 I used pulumi task and pulumi script in a console.
 Pulumi script was used to create new stack if it doesn't exist.
 I couldn't do that in task as pulumi task assums that stack already exists.
 I used pulumi task for `pulumi up` as pulumi in console has problems with environment variables.
+Because of that I needed to use two different env variables that pulumi needs for authentication (PULUMI_ACCESS_TOKEN and pulumi.access.token.
+One is used by pulumi task the other one is used by `pulumi login`)
 Used AzureCLI task to login as azureSubscription parameter did not work with pulumi task.

 `env` had to be defined for script to use a secert env variable: